. Solar Energy News .

 French government backs ex-Areva boss to head EADS: report

-Bulgaria nuclear referendum fails: official
+Bulgaria nuclear referendum set to fail

 Bulgarian nuclear referendum on track to fail